Ensembl/EpiRR/README.md

 ### Text format

 Text file submissions must have the suffix `.refepi`.
 This format is intended for use by submitters preparing files by hand.
 Each line represents one property of the epigenome.
 Properties and values are tab separated.
 Line order is not important.
-Each file should contain a single reference epigenome.
+Each file must contain a single reference epigenome.

     PROJECT	Example project
     LOCAL_NAME	ep_ref_1